Vivolance/rt-etl-yahoo-search-engine/README.md

 1. Provide an async API, allowing users to pass in a search term.
 They will be given a job id, to check the status of the extraction, and retrieve the results.

 2. The async API should support high-throughput and real-time extraction in order of seconds.
-- User should be able to receive back the results in seconds
+- Users should be able to receive back the results in seconds
 - The async server should be able to handle ~1,000+ concurrent connections

 ## High-Level Architecture